brendan0powers/bakelite/docs/protocol.md

 Bitfield types are not allowed in structs.
 You can include bitfield structs as members of a standard struct (see limitations below).
 Sometimes though, this can become verbose.
-In cases where you only need a few non-byte alligned fields in an otherwise normal struct, embedded bitfields may be useful.
+In cases where you only need a few non-byte aligned fields in an otherwise normal struct, embedded bitfields may be useful.

-For example this struct uses an embedded bitfield to represent the states of 8 pins in a port.
+For example, this struct uses an embedded bitfield to represent the states of 8 pins in a port.
 ```
 struct WritePort {
   portNum: uint8